NCAR/sm750fb_centos8/README.md

 # Silicon Motion SM750 driver module for CentOS 8

-## Background
 This project provides a usable CentOS 8 driver for the the Silicon Motion SM750 display controller.
-While the Linux kernel source contains the necessary pieces for a functional driver, kernels built for CentOS 8 do not provide all of them.
-The easiest way I found to get a working driver was to extract the needed pieces from the kernel source tree and put them together in a way that can be built simply as an out-of-tree kernel module for CentOS 8.

-The assembled pieces are:
-* `drivers/staging/sm750fb`

-  The `sm750fb` driver exists in the "staging" part of the Linux core kernel tree, but the driver is not built or provided as a kernel module package for CentOS 8.
-The `smb750fb` source code from the Linux kernel source tree is replicated here.

-* `drivers/video/fbdev/core/modedb.c`

-  The `smb750fb` driver requires some symbols which are provided by the kernel's existing `modedb.c`, but they are _only_ provided if the Linux kernel is configured with `CONFIG_FB_MODE_HELPERS=y`.
-Since CentOS 8 kernels are not built with `CONFIG_FB_MODE_HELPERS` set, the needed symbols must be provided by the driver module itself (or a custom kernel must be built using `CONFIG_FB_MODE_HELPERS=y`).
-For simplicity, the small chunk of `modedb.c` containing the needed symbols has been extracted into this repository's `fb_mode_helpers.c` file.
+Instructions below describe how to build and install the driver.
+See the [Background](#background) section at the end for details regarding the contents of this driver.

 ## Prepare
-To build this module, you will need the `kernel-devel` package installed on your system to perform the required out-of-tree build.
+To build the `sm750fb` module, you will need the `kernel-devel` package installed on your system to perform the required out-of-tree build.

 ```bash
 $ sudo dnf install kernel-devel
 ```
-## Configure for Use of Module
+## Module Configuration
-The `sm750fb` module requires a `g_option` parameter containing the video details for the attached display.
-Since installing the module will also cause an immediate load of the module, a value for `g_option` should be set _before_ performing the module installation below.
+The `sm750fb` module requires a `g_option` parameter with details for the attached monitor/display.
+Since the module will be loaded automatically when the module is installed, a working value for `g_option` should be configured _before_ performing the module installation below.

 This configuration can be done either via a file under `/etc/modprobe.d` or via the kernel command line.
 See the `readme` file for details on the format for `g_option`.
 The examples below are for a 1920x1080 monitor